ansible-community/ansible-build-data/README.md

 Holds generated but persistent results from building the `ansible` community package.
 This information may be referred to by other projects and scripts.

+## Milestones

 Release engineers check the [milestones](https://github.com/ansible-community/ansible-build-data/milestones) for corresponding releases some time before releasing the package sufficient to solve all related issues.

+## Blockers

+In the context of the Ansible Community package release workflow, a **release blocker** is a situation which does not allow the package to be released.
+It might come with a new ``ansible-core`` release and affect many of the included collections or in any other way might severely affect consistent work with the ``ansible`` package.
+Severity of the impact is determined by the [Steering Committee](https://docs.ansible.com/ansible/devel/community/steering/community_steering_committee.html) in each particular case.
+The release blocker must be resolved before the release can proceed.

+In case of a potential release blocker, the following actions need to be done:

+* Create a [community topic](https://github.com/ansible-community/community-topics/issues) describing the potential blocker.
+* If the [Steering Committee](https://docs.ansible.com/ansible/devel/community/steering/community_steering_committee.html) considers the circumstances a release blocker, create an [issue](https://github.com/ansible-community/ansible-build-data/issues/new) in this repository.
+* Put the ``blocker`` label on the issue.
+* Add the issue to a milestone for the [affected release](https://github.com/ansible-community/ansible-build-data/milestones).

 ## Structure of data